sarahalzhrani/EsayFlight-FinalProject/README.md

 - ** logs flight:** As a user I can see my old flight
 - ** service:** As a user I  can see the service that found in airport so that i can kno each place
 - ** Ask for help:** As a user I can send my order of helping so that i can easily get what i need
+- ** my order:** As user I can see my order of help and I can delete it
 - ** lost luggage:** As a user I can search of my lost luggage and add my contact number so that they could tell me when they found it
 - ** Rent car:**  As user I can rent a car from the office rent a car before i reach so that I can save my time when i arrive
 - ** Tell us your Experience:** As user I can connect with airport and send my suggestion or complaining
 - ** Suggest For You:** As user I can see suggestion app for planning my vacation
 - ** Maps:** As user I can see  ican see airport maps and many location in it
-- ** profile:** As user I can see my order of help and I can delete it
 - ** Adevertisement:**  As user I can see the add that many good for me so that i can choose one of them